What is a good product page?

-How to make a product sheet that sells?
+How to create a product page that sells?

-Creating a product sheet that converts is not just about following a certain number of “best practices” read here and there on the internet.
-Putting together a list of elements without first thinking about a strategy is the best way to not get the expected results.
+Creating a product page that converts isn't just about following a certain number of "best practices" you read here and there on the internet.
+Putting together a list of elements without first thinking through a strategy is the best way to not get the expected results.
 You therefore need to define a strategy, which will allow you to create a relevant structure and align the planets to obtain very good results.
-This is why we have defined in this article the three main steps to create the perfect product sheet:
+That's why we've defined in this article the three main steps to creating the perfect product page:

 Define a strategy

-It is necessary to ask yourself all the right questions upstream, in order to know which direction to take to create an optimized product sheet, which will generate more sales.
-Indeed, most optimizations are relative: if some work for a sector, a product, a type of catalog, they will be ineffective or even counterproductive for others.
+It's important to ask all the right questions upfront to know which direction to take to create an optimized product page that will generate more sales.
+Indeed, most optimizations are relative: while some work for one sector, one product, or one type of catalog, they will be ineffective or even counterproductive for others.

 The brand universe

-This point concerns the elements that make up the visual universe of your brand, but also the tone used to communicate.
+This point concerns the elements that make up your brand's visual universe, but also the tone used to communicate.
 It is essential to align the universe of your store with that of your brand.

 The UX and UI of the site

-User experience and user interface are two key elements for creating a product sheet that converts.
+User experience and user interface are two key elements in creating a product page that converts.
 Particular attention will be paid to cognitive overload.
-Indeed, the arrangement of too many elements (texts, CTAs, images, videos, etc.) risks confusing the message and scaring away the visitor (if they do not quickly find what they are looking for, they are likely to leave the page, or even the store).
+Indeed, arranging too many elements (text, CTAs, images, videos, etc.) risks confusing the message and driving visitors away (if they don't quickly find what they're looking for, they're likely to leave the page, or even the store).

-Important note: if you follow all our advice, you should be able to create a good product sheet.
-However, the optimization process does not stop there: we could indeed add a fourth step: A/B testing (this will be the subject of a separate article).
-A/B testing consists of making subtle modifications to the product sheet and analyzing the results obtained by comparing them with those of the unmodified version.
+Important note: If you follow all our advice, you should be able to create a good product page.
+However, the optimization process doesn't stop there: we could indeed add a fourth step: A/B testing (this will be the subject of a separate article).
+A/B testing consists of making subtle modifications to the product page and analyzing the results obtained by comparing them with those of the unmodified version.

-1) Define a strategy to optimize your product sheet by asking yourself the right questions.
+1) Define a strategy to optimize your product page by asking yourself the right questions.

-The structure, features and content of an optimized product sheet depend on the sector in which you operate, the nature of your products and the size of your catalog .
-Each market has its specificities, its target audience and the specific expectations of the latter.
-Here is a list of questions that should help define a relevant strategy based on your sector and your products.
+The structure, features, and content of an optimized product page depend on your industry, the nature of your products, and the size of your catalog .
+Each market has its own specificities, target audiences, and specific expectations.
+Here's a list of questions to help you define a relevant strategy based on your industry and products.

 What products do you offer?
 What sector do you operate in?
-Who is your target?
+Who is your target audience?

-There would be a lot to say on this point since there are an infinite number of different products on the market.
-The advice we give you is to think about what the customer is looking for and wants, or your target more generally.
+There's a lot to say on this point, given the infinite number of different products on the market.
+Our advice is to think about what the customer, or your target audience more generally, is looking for and wants.
 Put yourself in their shoes: what do they need?
 What will make them want to buy?
-What questions are they likely to ask themselves, knowing that there is no salesperson present directly to answer them?
+What questions might they ask, knowing that there isn't a salesperson directly present to answer them?

-Also study your sector: what do your competitors offer?
+Also study your sector: what are your competitors offering?
 At what price?
 How do they do it?
 How can you stand out?
 What are the trends?

-Here are some examples to illustrate the need to adapt your sheet according to your product or sector.
+Here are some examples to illustrate the need to adapt your page according to your product or sector.

 How does this affect your product listing?

-- If you're selling clothing, the structure can highlight things like size, fit, material, available colors, care instructions, and information about current trends.
-High-quality images, showing the garment worn by a model, are also crucial.
+- If you're selling clothing, the structure can highlight elements such as size, fit, material, available colors, care instructions, and information on current trends.
+High-quality images of the garment worn by a model are also crucial.

 - If you sell electronics, products will require detailed specifications such as power, capacity, technical features, compatibility, connectivity options, etc. Images of ports and interfaces can be important to help customers understand the product.

-- If you sell luxury or high-end products, highlight the exclusive features, premium materials, unique design, or exceptional craftsmanship of the product.
+- If you sell luxury or high-end products, highlight their exclusive features, premium materials, unique design, or exceptional craftsmanship.
 High-end products will likely require a storytelling approach to create an emotional connection with customers.
 Luxury brands often have a backstory, philosophy, or values that can be highlighted.

 - If you sell furniture, product listings can highlight dimensions, materials, assembly and care methods, as well as images showing the product in a home environment.